-Challenge number Detail of challenge 1 Under developed oral language skills and vocabulary gaps among many disadvantaged children from Reception to Year 6 2 Many disadvantaged pupils have lower phonetical awareness than their non- disadvantaged peers which negatively impacts on their progress as readers 3 Our internal and external data (when available) indicates that the attainment of disadvantaged children in reading, writing and maths is slightly below that of their non- disadvantaged peers at both expected and higher standard.
-4 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
+Challenge number Detail of challenge 1 Under developed oral language skills and vocabulary gaps among many disadvantaged children from Reception to Year 6 2 Many disadvantaged pupils have lower phonetical awareness than their non- disadvantaged peers which negatively impacts on their progress as readers 3 Our internal and external data indicates that the attainment of disadvantaged children in reading, writing and maths is slightly below that of their non-disadvantaged peers at both expected and higher standard.
+4 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils can be lower than non-disadvantaged pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in writing and reading.
-5 Our return to school surveys indicate that the social and emotional issues have risen in all children through lockdown.
+5 Our school surveys indicate that the social and emotional issues have risen over the last few years in all children.
 A group of our disadvantaged pupils currently require additional small group or 1:1 emotional support 6 Ensuring that identified key knowledge and skills are committed to long term memory.
 Observations, pupil voice and work scrutiny illustrate gaps in learning, particularly with disadvantaged children and recall of knowledge and skills can be lower than that of their peers 7 Ensuring that PP attendance is inline with non-PP attendance.
 Last year our PP attendance was slightly below non-PP children.
 We aim to close the gap on attendance.